kionell/osu-downloader/README.md

   new DownloadEntry({ id: 1626530 }),
 ];

-downloader.addMultipleEntries(entries);
+await downloader.addMultipleEntries(entries);

-downloader.downloadSingle(); // First file will be downloaded. downloader.downloadSingle(); // Second file will be downloaded. downloader.downloadAll();    // Rest of the files will be downloaded.
+await downloader.downloadSingle(); // First file will be downloaded. await downloader.downloadSingle(); // Second file will be downloaded. await downloader.downloadAll();    // Rest of the files will be downloaded.
 ```

 ## Advanced example of file downloading